 While there are definitely cheaper guesthouse options, I highly recommend staying at Song of Travel.
-The dorms are clean and spacious, there is a rooftop (and rooftop bar), and breakfast is included.
+I found that the dorms are clean and spacious.
+There is also a rooftop and rooftop bar.
+A large breakfast is included each day.
 Each afternoon they have a free snack cooking session, which although I didn’t partake in the cooking I definitely helped to eat after the fact each evening.
 Additionally, there are free bicycles for rent which in my opinion was the easiest way to get around town.

 What to Do in Inle Lake: